-To learn more about plugins, see this tutorial:
+To learn more about WordPress plugins, see the tutorial below:

 After deleting all of the default and/or unnecessary content that WordPress automatically adds with every new installation, go back to your WordPress Dashboard.
-You will see that the Dashboard is empty and that the only items left are the information panels (e.g. Activity, Quick Draft, etc …
+You will see that the Dashboard is empty and that the only items left are the information panels (e.g. Activity, WordPress News, etc …

 (Completely empty dashboard!)

 There’s no need to remove the information panels from your WordPress dashboard.
 Just leave things as they are, or reorganize some of the panels to suit your preferences.